Niingsvatnet

-The water from the lake flows through a pipe down to the hydroelectric powerstation near the village of Bogen in Evenes.
+The water from the lake flows through a pipe down to the hydroelectric powerstation near the village of Bogen in Evenes Municipality.
 The powerstation is owned by Evenes Kraftforsyning and is situated at almost 500 m lower than the lake Niingsvatnet.
 The water from the powerstation then flows into the Strandvatnet lake.
-A short river goes from Strandvatnet past the village of Bogen to the Ofotfjord.
+A short river goes from Strandvatnet past the village of Bogen to the Ofotfjorden.